 This article is not a legal advice, and was written for general informational purposes only.
 If you have questions or comments about the article or are interested in learning more about this topic, feel free to contact its author, Arina Shulga.
-Ms. Shulga is the founder of Shulga Law Firm, P.C., a New York-based boutique law firm specializing in advising individual and corporate clients on aspects of business, corporate, securities, and intellectual property law.
+Ms. Shulga is the founder of Shulga Law Firm, P.C., a New York-based boutique law firm specializing in advising individual and corporate clients on aspects of corporate, securities, and intellectual property law.